mlynnf123/AI-SMS/README.md

-# Bart's Automotive SMS and Voice Assistant
+SMS Assistant

-This project provides a complete solution to manage customer interactions through SMS, voice calls, and a web dashboard.
+This project provides a complete solution to manage customer interactions through SMS and a web dashboard.
 It uses OpenAI's GPT-4o and Realtime API for natural language processing, Twilio for SMS and voice call handling, and Supabase for data storage.

 ## Features